 The answer is NO... most of the time

-Gluten free food is pretty useful when you're on the Low FODMAP diet.
-But sometimes it's easy to forget that it's not the Gluten we are actually avoiding, it's the Fructans.
+Gluten-free food is pretty useful when you're on the Low FODMAP diet.
+But sometimes it's easy to forget that it's not the Gluten we are actually avoiding, it's the FODMAP in wheat called Fructans.

-Luckily, that means you can sometimes have foods that DO have gluten in them; like one slice of normal bread, or a little bit of normal pasta, or some of the new high-tech Low FODMAP foods.
-You should try do this as much as you can!
+Luckily, that means you can sometimes have foods that DO have gluten in them; like one slice of normal bread, or a little bit of normal pasta, or some of the new high-tech Low FODMAP wheat foods.
+Read on Macduff!

 You can (and should!) eat some wheat in your diet